Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 ## Laser Scan Visualization

 Finally, let's revisit how the laser scan sensor is being visualized in the scene.
 Using the Message Visualizations package, point cloud-type visualizations are highly customizable.
-This section will walk through customization options for a sensor_msgs/LaserScan visualization for your nav2 project.
+This section will walk through customization options for a sensor_msgs/LaserScan visualization for your Nav2 project.

 - If you are still in Play mode, exit it.
-Start by removing the debug visuals on the current Laser Scan Sensor.
+Let's start by removing the debug visuals on the current Laser Scan Sensor.

     Do this by navigating to and selecting `turtlebot3_manual_config/base_footprint/base_link/base_scan` in your scene Hierarchy (you can also just search for `base_scan`).